 Hosting is a bigger deal than you can really imagine right now, but I want to explain it in a very simple way so you can make a good decision about your hosting.
 I've had a lot of bad hosts, and a couple good ones, so I want to cover the issues I've run into, and how you can avoid them.

 Choosing A Host For Your Affiliate Site

-There are many hosting companies out there, as well as different types of hosting each service offers.
-Most people will probably want to start out on a very basic plan, then upgrade your plan as your website starts to get more traffic.
+As a beginner, your first instinct will be to start out on a very basic plan, then upgrade your plan as your website starts to get more traffic.
 There are advantages and disadvantages to this method.
 I did it that way, and ran into a ton of headaches.
 I really wish I would have just spent an extra $20 per month and saved myself hours upon hours of problems.

 - Super cheap to start your business

 - Allows you to try a host without a big commitment